leonardost/atritus/README.md

-# atritus
+# Atritus

-Tetris clone made using the LÖVE engine
+Tetris clone made using the LÖVE engine.
+Developed for fun and education purposes.